15 Behavioral Addictions: Definition, Types Causes, Effects, and Treatment

 Medications

-Behavioral addictions can be addressed through medications that target causative agents such as psychological and personality disorders, and neurotransmitter imbalances.
-Despite limited evidence, studies in the Journal ‘Of Pharmacology Biochemistry and Behavior’ and Neuropsychology Review suggest that drugs impacting glutamatergic and opioidergic transmission may aid in managing behavioral addictions.
+Behavioral addictions are addressed through medications that target causative agents such as psychological and personality disorders, and neurotransmitter imbalances.
+Despite limited evidence, studies in the Journal ‘Of Pharmacology Biochemistry and Behavior’ and Neuropsychology Review suggest that drugs impacting glutamatergic and opioidergic transmission aid in managing behavioral addictions.

-One-on-one or couples counseling can be effective in managing behavioral addictions by assisting individuals in recognizing triggers and developing strategies to avoid them.
+One-on-one or couples counseling is effective in managing behavioral addictions by assisting individuals in recognizing triggers and developing strategies to avoid them.
 By addressing these triggers, it becomes possible to curb impulsive and compulsive behaviors, leading to a reduction in continuous engagement in detrimental activities.

 Self-help groups, informal gatherings of people recovering from behavioral addictions, provide support and encouragement.
 These groups, such as Sex Anonymous, Love Anonymous, and Gamblers Anonymous, enhance understanding and foster a sense of purpose among addicts as per Dr. Timothy W. Fong, a Psychiatry Professor.
 Additionally, self-help groups aid in relapse prevention.